 As a new dad, when the bub arrives the first two things you will need to spend money on are a decent meal (assuming you were present for the birth and so spun out you forgot to eat anything) and earplugs.
 Good earplugs are worth their weight in gold.

 The paperwork that comes with a new life can be a bit daunting.
-You have to add the baby to your Medicare card, contact your private health insurer to add them to any private policy you have (as private health insurance for a couple costs the same as for a family this won’t be any extra but the insurer does need to know the baby has arrived), remember to get a medical certificate to keep the lady in the pay office at work happy, and register the new baby’s name (DON’T fill that form out when you are sleep deprived).
+You have to add the baby to your Medicare card, contact your private health insurer to add them to any private policy you have (as private health insurance for a couple costs the same as for a family this won’t be any extra but the insurer does need to know the baby has arrived), remember to get a medical certificate to keep the pay office at work happy, and register the new baby’s name (DON’T fill that form out when you are sleep deprived).
 So you’ll want to make sure that you have applied for the Newborn Upfront Payment and Newborn Supplement or Paid Parental Leave weeks before the contractions are three minutes apart.
-Save yourself some time submitting paperwork with the Express Plus Families App for iPhone/iPad and the Android version.
+Save yourself some time submitting paperwork with the Express Plus Centrelink App for iPhone and the Android version.

 It’s a really good idea to test drive baby names before you make it official.
 One of the best tests is the Judicial Test – would your child sound like a dickhead with the words High Court Justice added to the front of it, like High Court Justice Rainbow Green, for instance.
 Hey, for a man whose name rhymes with Dick Gaggarty, this stuff’s important to me.